sanju-1711/vendor_management_system/README.md

 # vendor_management_system
-a Vendor Management System using Django and Django REST Framework, used to handle vendor profiles, track purchase orders, and calculate vendor performance metrics.
+a Vendor Management System, used to handle vendor profiles, track purchase orders, and calculate vendor performance metrics.